Short Change Hero

 The door shut and Santana drove off feeling irritated that the dwarf had succeeded in her bonding mission, even though Santana had tried to make it as undoable as possible.
 She could see where the annoying loudmouthed new girl just really wanted to make friends, at the very least with the person she had been assigned to spend so much time with.
 It didn't make her want to be around her more than she already had to be, but she did understand the woman a little better.

 The only thing worse than being in trouble was being in trouble and not having the slightest clue why.

 They were all a little nervous even though they were all quite sure they hadn't done anything wrong.
-Everyone had kept the drinking to a minimal and started no fights so why had they been called in?
+Everyone had kept the drinking to a minimum and started no fights, so why had they been called in?
 It had to have been related to their late night excursion on Friday since there was no reason for them all to be gathered together in one place.
-Aside from Rachel and Santana none of them worked the same streets, in Sam's case he didn't work the streets at all.
+Aside from Rachel and Santana, none of them worked the same streets.
+In Sam's case he didn't work the streets at all.

 The knowledge that they hadn't done anything obviously terrible kept everyone calm, everyone but Rachel.

 "She's probably mad we were at a strip club instead of at the range," the nervous brunette mumbled.